-As of December 31, 2018, the district had the following recurring fair value measurements:
+As of December 31, 2019, the district had the following recurring fair value measurements:

-Fair Value Meas urements

-Using

-Significant

-Other

-Observable

-December 31, Inputs

-2018 (Level 2)

-Investments by Fair Value Level
+Fair Value Measurements Using Significant Other December 31, 2019 Observable Inputs (Level 2) Investments by Fair Value Level U.S Obligations \$ 1,495,833 \$ 1,495,833

-Municipal bonds \$ 1,996,214 \$ 1,996,214

-Municipal bonds are classified in Level 2 of the fair value hierarchy and are valued using the market approach.
+U.S. obligations are classified in Level 2 of the fair value hierarchy and are valued using the market approach.

 Credit risk.
 The district's investment policy limits investments in local government investment pools rated no lower than "AAA" or "AAAm" or at an equivalent rating by at least one nationally recognized rating service.
-Investments under section 2256.009 of the local governments code must be rated by a nationally recognized investment rating firm not less than A or its equivalent.
-As of December 31, 2018, the district's investment in TexPool was rated "AAAm" by Standard & Poor's, one of the municipal bonds was rated "AAA" by Fitch Ratings.
-One was rated "Aa2" by Moody's, and two were rated "AA" by Standard & Poor's.
+Investments under section 2256.009 of the local governments code must be rated by a nationally recognized investment rating firm not less than "A" or its equivalent.
+As of December 31, 2019, the district's investment in TexPool was rated "AAAm" by Standard & Poor's.

 Custodial credit risk - deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the district's deposits may not be returned to it.
 The district's investment policy requires funds on deposit at the depository bank to be collateralized by securities with a collective market value of at least 100 percent.
-As of December 31, 2018, market values of pledged securities and FDIC insurance exceeded bank balances.
+As of December 31, 2019, the district's bank balances were under collateralized by \$1,506,915 due to deposits made on December 31, 2019.
+However, as of January 2, 2020 collateral was sufficiently adjusted to cover bank balances.